wp-plugins/limit-characters-in-title/readme.txt

 * To limit characters in the title of your post or page, type in the "Number of characters" the value of your choice.

-* In opição "ellipsis (...)", you can choose whether or not the ellipsis at the end of the title.
+* In option "ellipsis (...)", you can choose whether or not the ellipsis at the end of the title.